New Feedback Control and Adaptive Evolve-Filter-Relax Regularization for the Navier-Stokes Equations in the Convection-Dominated Regime: Introduction

 \section{Introduction}

 Flow control is central in numerous applications~\cite{gunzburger2002perspectives}. {The scientific interest in optimal and suboptimal control strategies for {the} Navier-Stokes equations is amply documented in the literature, see, for example, \cite{BanschBenner2015,COCV_2003__9__197_0,Barbu2004,Benner20201653,benner2019optimal,Deckelnick2004297,10.1007/978-3-642-59709-1_11,gunzburger1991analysis,GunzburgerOptimalControl2000,Heinkenschloss2008,doi:10.1137/S036301290241246X,Hinze2000273,raymond2005local,Raymond2006,RAYMOND2007627}.} The main goal of flow control is to steer the fluid toward a {desired} configuration.
 For laminar flows, flow control strategies (e.g., feedback control) have been successful at both the theoretical and {the} computational levels.
 Turbulent flows, however, still pose significant challenges to classical flow control approaches.
 One of these challenges is the {convection-dominated regime, in which under-resolved or marginally-resolved full order models (FOMs), i.e., computational models obtained with classical numerical discretizations (e.g., the finite element method), yield inaccurate results, usually in the form of numerical oscillations.
 Furthermore, although the flow control strategies generally have a stabilizing effect on the underlying numerical simulations, this is often not sufficient to stabilize the simulations for realistic control parameters.
-Another significant challenge for flow control of turbulent flows is the high computational cost of FOMs. } Indeed, resolving all the spatial scales in a turbulent flow, down to the Kolmogorov scale, can require billions of degree of freedom, {which makes the repeated FOM simulation in a control setting impractical.}
+Another significant challenge for flow control of turbulent flows is the high computational cost of FOMs. \\ Indeed, resolving all the spatial scales in a turbulent flow, down to the Kolmogorov scale, can require billions of degree of freedom, {which makes the repeated FOM simulation in {an optimal control setting} impractical.} {Approaches based on optimal control lead to coupled systems to be solved based on adjoint strategies relying on initial and final conditions in time.
+The optimality system should be solved in space-time domains or by solving matrix equations.
+Solving optimality systems can be unfeasible for complex problems in fluids, such as convection-dominated or turbulent Navier-Stokes equations.
+This contribution aims to provide a less expensive technique chosen a priori that stabilizes the solution and steers it toward a desired profile.
+To this end, we employ a sub-optimal feedback control law that does not increase the computational time needed for the simulations.
+We refer the reader to \cite{novo2,novo1,GUNZBURGER2000803,hou,Lee20212533} for sub-optimal a priori feedback laws for the Navier-Stokes equations for control and data assimilation. }